-Socioanalysis was first published in 1999 and is a recognized and highly regarded scholarly journal with quality international papers covering a wide spectrum of topics in the fields of socioanalysis, group relations and system psychodynamics.
-It is published annually.
-Special editions are also produced.
+Socioanalysis includes quality international and Australian papers covering a wide spectrum of topics in the fields of socioanalysis, group relations and system psychodynamics.
+Seasoned authors and newcomers are welcomed to submit original papers.

 The journal is edited by Prof Susan Long and headed by a committed editorial board and an erudite international advisory board.

 Dr Ora Bernard, Joanne Fitzgerald, Kristina Karlson, Fiona Martin, Dr John Newton and Dr Brigid Nossal,

 Mr David Armstrong; Prof Siv Boalt Boethius, Prof Gouranga Chattopadhyay, Dr Kenneth Eisold, Emeritus Professor Yiannis Gabriel, Dr Larry Hirschhorn, Prof Paul Hoggett, Prof Emeritus Richard Holti, Dr Manfred Kets de Vries, Dr James Krantz, Prof Ajeet N. Mathur, Anton Obholzer, Dr Mannie Sher, Mr Jon Stokes, Professor Emeritus Russ Vince, Dr Simon Western and Dr Kathleen Pogue White.

 The Editorial Board is calling for papers for two volumes.

 Vol 26, February 2025